How to think about contract management in an era of rising regulation and compliance enforcement.

-Thinking like a CLM consultant allows you to bring together disparate stakeholder issues without personal agenda.
+Thinking like a CLM consultant allows you to bring together disparate stakeholder issues without a personal agenda.
 It allows you to see the contracting process as a whole, and what’s valuable from each departmental perspective while supporting enterprise-wide mandates.
 Your mission as a consultant is to engage stakeholders – internal and external – to determine the critical outcomes required by the contract itself.
-Before you can design contracting strategies that optimize business impact, you must understand the goals and results needed.
+Before you can design contracting strategies that optimize compliance and business impact, you must understand the goals and results needed.

 - Get stakeholders buy-in before you get started.